Henry and Texas Southern host Mississippi Valley State - WTOP News

 Itta Bena, Mississippi; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Texas Southern visits the Mississippi Valley State Delta Devils after PJ Henry scored 23 points in Texas Southern’s 68-56 victory over the Southern Jaguars.
+BOTTOM LINE: Texas Southern takes on the Mississippi Valley State Delta Devils after PJ Henry scored 23 points in Texas Southern’s 68-56 win against the Southern Jaguars.

-The Delta Devils have gone 0-7 in home games.
-Mississippi Valley State is 0-20 in games decided by at least 10 points.
+The Delta Devils are 0-7 in home games.
+Mississippi Valley State has a 0-14 record against teams above .500.

-The Tigers have gone 8-5 against SWAC opponents.
-Texas Southern is 5-7 when it wins the turnover battle and averages 12.3 turnovers per game.
+The Tigers are 8-5 in SWAC play.
+Texas Southern ranks third in the SWAC with 9.8 offensive rebounds per game led by Jahmar Young Jr. averaging 2.3.

-Mississippi Valley State’s average of 4.1 made 3-pointers per game is 2.8 fewer made shots on average than the 6.9 per game Texas Southern gives up.
+Mississippi Valley State’s average of 4.1 made 3-pointers per game is 2.8 fewer made shots on average than the 6.9 per game Texas Southern allows.
 Texas Southern averages 68.0 points per game, 11.4 fewer points than the 79.4 Mississippi Valley State gives up.

-TOP PERFORMERS: Rayquan Brown is averaging 18 points and 6.2 rebounds for the Delta Devils.
-Arecko Gipson is averaging 10.9 points over the last 10 games for Mississippi Valley State.
+TOP PERFORMERS: Donovan Sanders is averaging 10.1 points and 1.9 steals for the Delta Devils.
+Rayquan Brown is averaging 18 points and 6.2 rebounds over the last 10 games for Mississippi Valley State.

-Henry is shooting 31.2% from beyond the arc with 2.2 made 3-pointers per game for the Tigers, while averaging 14.7 points and 2.2 steals.
-Jonathan Cisse is shooting 37.0% and averaging 11.9 points over the past 10 games for Texas Southern.
+Henry is scoring 14.7 points per game and averaging 2.8 rebounds for the Tigers.
+Jonathan Cisse is averaging 1.5 made 3-pointers over the last 10 games for Texas Southern.

 LAST 10 GAMES: Delta Devils: 0-10, averaging 59.9 points, 33.2 rebounds, 9.7 assists, 6.6 steals and 3.5 blocks per game while shooting 36.5% from the field.
 Their opponents have averaged 75.9 points per game.